Types of Marketing: Overview of 10 Different Marketing Strategies

 2. Inbound Marketing

 Inbound marketing is a relatively new tactic that was brought to life largely by HubSpot.
-Inbound marketing is based on the concept of attracting business by being helpful and relevant to your audience rather than being interruptive.
+Inbound marketing is based on attracting business by being helpful and relevant to your audience rather than being interruptive.

 Inbound marketing makes use of tactics like email marketing, content marketing, search engine optimization (SEO), pay-per-click advertising (PPC), and more with the focus being to attract visitors back to your website and move throughout the buyer’s journey.